bartosz-bear/notebooks/sql/postgresql.md

 ## DOWNSIDES OF INDICES

-- creating indices increases storage space and this can be very costly on large databases stored on cloud servers (or even locally, as it will require more harddrives, machines and DevOps engineers)
+- creating indices increases storage space and this can be very costly on large databases stored on cloud servers (or even locally, as it will require more hard drives, machines and DevOps engineers)
 - indices slow down `INSERT/UPDATE/DELETE` operations because indices have to be updated after every single one of these operations
 - users may not use an index alltogether